CRREL/GRiD-API/objects.md

   sensor         string       The sensor used to make the collection. collect\_at    timestamp    The date of collection.
-ISO 8601 format as UTC. classification string       The security classification. geometry       string       The WKT geometry of the product. area           float        The area of the geometry in sq_km. coverage\_ratio string      The percent of the product area covered by the AOI. filesize       integer      The size of the product on the filesystem in bytes. point\_count    integer     The total number of points in the product. density        float        The average point density of the product.
+ISO 8601 format as UTC. classification string       The security classification. area           float        The area of the geometry in sq_km. filesize       integer      The size of the product on the filesystem in bytes. point\_count    integer     The total number of points in the product. density        float        The average point density of the product. coverage\_ratio string      The percent of the product area covered by the AOI.
+Only available in AOI detail. geometry       string       The WKT geometry of the product.
+Only available in product detail.

 ### Raster Product object